thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-hana-add.md

     Refer to the [SAP HANA connection reference]({{ site.baseurl }}/data-integrate/embrace/embrace-HANA-reference.html#) for more information on each of the specific attributes you must enter for your connection.

 5. (Optional) Provide additional key-value pairs that you need to set up your connection to SAP HANA, by doing the following:
-- Click the **Advanced Config** menu to reveal the **Key** and **Value** fields.
+    1. Click the **Advanced Config** menu to reveal the **Key** and **Value** fields.
-- Enter your key and value information.
+    2. Enter your key and value information.
-- To add more keys and values, click the plus sign (+), and enter them.
+    3. To add more keys and values, click the plus sign (+), and enter them.

-    {% include note.html content="Any key-value pairs that you enter must be defined in your SAP HANA data source.
+    {% include note.html content="Any key-value pairs that you enter must be defined in your Hana data source.
 Key-value pairs are case-sensitive." %}

     For more information about the advanced properties for SAP HANA, see: [SAP HANA Client Interface Programming Reference](https://help.sap.com/viewer/0eec0d68141541d1b07893a39944924e/2.0.03/en-US/109397c2206a4ab2a5386d494f4cf75e.html){:target="_blank"}, in the SAP's documentation.